Hernia: Types, symptoms, diagnosis and treatment

 - Discomfort in the abdomen or groin when lifting or bending over.

-Symptoms for a hiatus hernia may include:
+Symptoms of a hiatus hernia may include:

 Seek medical advice about a hernia if: